 James Mick, PhD, is an Associate Professor of Music Education at Ithaca College in upstate New York.
 He teaches undergraduate and graduate courses in string pedagogy, orchestral rehearsal techniques, instrumental conducting, and the psychology of music teaching and learning.
 In 2020, Dr. Mick was awarded Ithaca College’s Faculty Excellence Award.

-In addition to his guest conducting appearances, Dr. Mick has served as music director and conductor of the Rochester Philharmonic Youth Orchestra since 2015.
-The RPYO performs several concerts per year in various locations across the Rochester community including an annual side-by-side performance with the Rochester Philharmonic Orchestra at Eastman Theatre’s Kodak Hall.
+In addition to his guest conducting appearances, Dr. Mick served as music director and conductor of the Rochester Philharmonic Youth Orchestra from 2015 to 2023.
+Throughout his tenure, the RPYO performed several concerts per year in various locations across the Rochester community including an annual side-by-side performance with the Rochester Philharmonic Orchestra at Eastman Theatre’s Kodak Hall.
 He has also led the RPYO in concert at the esteemed Carnegie Hall in New York City and at the Kennedy Center in Washington D.C.
 In 2021, the RPYO was selected for Midori’s Orchestra Residency Program.
 The project culminated with a virtual concert featuring Midori performing a new violin concerto composed by Derek Bermel.
 Prior to his involvement with the RPYO, Dr. Mick was the music director of the Ithaca Community Orchestra where he proudly worked with a diverse group of musicians representing a wide range of ages and experiences.
 His primary conducting mentors are Alexander Jiménez and Germán Gutiérrez.

 A popular clinician, Dr. Mick has presented at numerous state, regional, and national conferences including the American String Teachers Association (ASTA) National Conference and The Midwest Clinic: An International Band & Orchestra Conference.
 He has been invited as the featured orchestra/strings clinician at music education conferences in Florida, Kentucky, Massachusetts, North Dakota, Pennsylvania, and Texas, and an invited guest speaker at a variety of higher education institutions.